 Not much going on here, except a bunch of errors, so let's break it down real quick:

-We will deal with start_blog later, which means that the only thing left that hasn’t been addressed is #[axtic_web::main].
-This is macro, or more precisely, a proc_macro which generates some code for us that makes our awesome_blog run asynchronously.
-The rust team made a conscious decision not to provide an async runtime in the standard library but instead opted to provide essentials and let the community do the rest.
+team made a conscious decision not to provide an async runtime in the standard library but instead opted to provide essentials and let the community do the rest.
 The reason(s) why are manyfold, but one reason could be that there is no consensus on what such runtime should look like.
 That topic is also out of scope for this article; you just have to know that it generates code for us, which makes an async runtime possible.

 Peeling off the layers

-We need to tackle the start_blog function, so create a new file called lib.rs under src and open it up.
+function, so create a new file called lib.rs

-We will be building it in steps, starting with adding the code needed to run an HttpServer:
+We will be building it in steps, starting with adding the code needed to run an HttpServer

 1use std::net::TcpListener;